Recently, I was working on an AJAX UpdatePanel with multiple triggers. I noticed I received the following JavaScript error in IE7, but not FireFox:

 So just in case you ever need to know, here are a few actions that somehow got the FTP site to finally run:

-using the Turn Windows Features on or off.
+Turn on the FTP Service using the Turn Windows Features on or off.
 This is kind of hidden in my opinion.
 It is located inside the Server Manager as a Role in the Web Services area.

 Create your FTP Site: